hasibzunair/fifa-tryon/README.md

 ```

 ## Future works
-* [VITON-HD](https://github.com/shadow2496/VITON-HD) dataset was recently released and use by [HR-VITON](https://github.com/sangyun884/HR-VITON).
+* [VITON-HD](https://github.com/shadow2496/VITON-HD) dataset was recently released and used by [HR-VITON](https://github.com/sangyun884/HR-VITON).
 One direction is to build Decathlon VTON dataset in the format of VITON-HD.
 * Our approach uses human parsing (e.g. semantic segmentation) during inference only, a very recent method [Flow-Style-VTON](https://github.com/SenHe/Flow-Style-VTON) eliminates this step for faster inference.
 * A possible approach to improve the method is to train the model with person images without background.